resque/resque/README.markdown

 If you cannot install `yajl-ruby` (JRuby?), you can install the `json` gem and Resque will use it instead.

+When problems arise, make sure you have the newest versions of the `redis` and `redis-namespace` gems.

 Installing Resque